Hannah Montana: Cyrus's public image

 In 2008, Marsh commented on the importance of Cyrus maintaining a wholesome public image while starring on the network.
 He said, "for Miley Cyrus to be a 'good girl' is now a business decision for her".
 Cyrus, however, continued to develop an increasingly provocative image as Hannah Montana progressed and the series received criticism for appearing to be a negative influence on its younger audience.
 Pugh writes that the series acted as a natural appendage to Cyrus's "controversial transition into a sexual provocateur".
 Cyrus performed a pole dance the following year during her act at the Teen Choice Awards, later defending it as "right for the song and that performance", while Disney representatives did not comment.
 Her suggestive persona continued with the music video for "Can't Be Tamed" in 2010.
 The following year, Cyrus was listed as the worst celebrity influence in a JSYK poll voted on by children, following the leakage of a video showing her smoking the psychoactive plant Salvia divinorum at the age of eighteen.
 In the journal Tobacco Control, Cyrus's high-risk actions were described as a "turning point" for how fans perceived her behavior.
 Cyrus's public image continued to become more provocative and sexualized following the conclusion of the series.
 After a controversial performance at the 2013 MTV Video Music Awards, Melissa Henson of the Parents Television Council said parents would no longer feel comfortable allowing their children to watch Hannah Montana due to Cyrus's sexualized stage persona.

 Billy Ray Cyrus blamed the program for damaging his family and causing Miley's unpredictable behavior.
 Miley Cyrus expressed her annoyance at her history with the program in 2013, stating she wanted to suppress her previous music and re-establish her career as a mature artist.
 By 2019, while Cyrus believed many had viewed her as a "Disney mascot" rather than as a person during her time working for the company, she said she was proud of her work on the series.
 She said she would like to play the character of Hannah Montana again.
-Cyrus explained in 2021 that she found it difficult to separate herself from the persona of Hannah Montana.
+Cyrus has explained that she found it difficult to separate herself from the persona of Hannah Montana, and described the 20th anniversary special as "merging Hannah and Miley together".